bmc/grizzled-slf4j/README.md

 Java) API.
 It is released under a BSD license.
 Please see the [web site](http://software.clapper.org/grizzled-slf4j/) for details.

-**NOTE**: The trunk supports Scala 2.10 and later.
+NOTE: The trunk supports Scala 2.10 and later.
 For Scala 2.9.x and earlier, see the [release-0.6.10-fixes](https://github.com/bmc/grizzled-slf4j/tree/release-0) branch.
 ---
 Copyright &copy; 2010-2017 Brian M. Clapper, <i>bmc@clapper.org</i>